 Tenants in houses of multiple occupation

-If you share some of your accommodation with your landlord or other people not part of your household, then you could have a Licence rather than a Tenancy.
-Your rights as a Licensee are different from a Tenant.
-You will need to check your License Agreement to see if your landlord has to go to court to evict you after the service of a notice.
-Licenses differ depending on the circumstances, so you may need to seek further advice.
+If you share some of your accommodation with your landlord or other people not part of your household, then you could have a licence rather than a Tenancy.
+Your rights as a licensee are different from a tenant.
+You will need to check your Licence Agreement to see if your landlord has to go to court to evict you after the service of a notice.
+Licences differ depending on the circumstances, so you may need to seek further advice.
 Our Housing Options Team can provide advice on what rights you have as a Licensee.

 If you suspect you are being illegally evicted, our Housing Options team or Stevenage Citizens Advice Bureau will be able to provide you with advice on this.